Houston Astros 2012 Draft: Where Are They Now?

 Round 4, Pick 129 – Rio Ruiz, 3B

 Ruiz was considered an above-average bat and solid defense at the hot corner, but wasn’t in Houston long, as he was shipped out to Atlanta in the Evan Gattis trade in the 2014 Offseason.
-He is currently in AAA in the Braves’ System.
-2016 AAA Stats: .255/.361/.359, 3 HRs, 18 RBIs, 31 BBs, 61 Ks
+Ruiz made his way through the Braves system and debuted in 2016.
+He was back in forth between AAA and MLB for the next couple of seasons before playing in 127 games for the Orioles in 2019 (81 OPS+).

 Round 5, Pick 159 – Andrew Aplin, CF